 ” Fear is the great enemy of intimacy.
 Fear makes us run away from each other or cling to each other but does not create true intimacy.” ~ Henri Nouwen

 One person might experience feeling loved through consistent physical touch.
 While someone else feels valued when their friend makes time out of their busy life to meet for coffee.
-One partner might feel deep intimacy through raw, passionate sex, while their partner bonds with them through a sacred massage.
+One partner might feel deep intimacy through raw, passionate sex, while their partner bonds with them through a sacred massage or an open conversation.

 What gives you an experience of love and connection?